Ashley Leechin: Lookalike career

 On August 19, 2023, Leechin's public appearances in Los Angeles in a look typical of Red-era Swift caused a commotional fan mobbing.
 She first arrived at the Grove at Farmers Market, a shopping area, alongside a few men wearing all black, sunglasses and earpieces, similar to bodyguards, leading to people around believe it is Swift.
 Hindustan Times reported that she was attempting to prank other shoppers that she was Swift.
 Leechin was mobbed by fans who wanted to get a selfie with Leechin who they believed was Swift and began recording videos of her.
 Leechin was soon escorted out of the shop she was in by the security; videos of all of these events were widely shared on Twitter and TikTok.
 She then went to Downtown Disney in Anaheim, California, causing further buzz.
 Several Swifties on social media commented that the person in the videos is Leechin and not Swift.
 Swifties online criticized Leechin for attempting to deceive them and pretending to be Swift.
 Leechin explained herself on Instagram that it is not abnormal for celebrities to use "decoys", and that her public experience as Swift was "horrific" but is a social experiment.

 Leechin has collaborated with media channels and brands.
 YouTube channel VicInTheGame posted a prank video on August 29, 2023, revealing Leechin had collaborated with the channel for an experiment, which was her appearances as Swift in Los Angeles.
 In September 2023, Leechin rebuked claims that she had undergone plastic surgery to look more like Swift by collaborating with celebrity plastic surgeon Dr. Daniel Barrett on his YouTube channel.
 In the video, it is confirmed that Leechin has had fillers, botox, and septoplasty.
 In May 2024, an ad by American fashion designer Alexander Wang promoting a new line of handbags featured Leechin alongside celebrity lookalikes of Beyoncé, Kylie Jenner and Ariana Grande, drawing controversy.

+In February 2025, Leechin went viral on social media in India following alleged reports and videos of Swift performing at an Ambani wedding in Jamnagar, Gujarat, and that Swift has finally visited and performed in India.
+It was subsequently debunked by Swifties and entertainment journalists, revealing it was the wedding of Indian television personalities Ahana Raheja and Yash Patel, and not an Ambani's, and that it was not Swift, but instead the bride had hired Leechin to perform for Swift's songs.